123inkt/symfony-trace-bundle/README.md

 ## Messenger Integration

-When enabled, the messenger middleware will add a stamp with the `request_id` of the dispatcher to the message.
-On the consumer side the middleware will add the `request_id` to the running consumer process.
-The `request_id` will be reset once the specific message has been consumed.
+When enabled, the `request_id` of the dispatcher process, will be added to the `Envelope` of the message.
+On the consumer side the `request_id` will be applied to the running consumer process.
+Once the `Envelope` has been handled, the `request_id` will be reset to the original `request_id` of the consumer process (if any).

 ## Twig Integration